← Back to 史記

 使 使 退

 In the fourteenth year, Duke Ling had grown up and became extravagant, imposing heavy taxes to carve walls.
-From the tower he shot at people, observing them avoid the pellets.
-The chef stewed bear paws but they were not cooked.
+From the tower he shot pellets at people and watched them dodge.
+The chef stewed bear paws, but they were not cooked.
 Duke Ling was angered, killed the chef, and had women carry his corpse out and discard it, passing through the court.
-Zhao Dun and Sui Hui had previously repeatedly admonished him, but he did not listen; Already he had again seen a dead person's hand, and the two men admonished him from the front.
-Sui Hui had previously admonished him, but he did not listen.
+Zhao Dun and Sui Hui had previously repeatedly admonished him, but he did not listen; After he had again seen a dead man’s hand, the two men remonstrated with him directly.
+Sui Hui had previously remonstrated with him, but he had not listened.
 Duke Ling was troubled by it and sent Chu Ni to assassinate Zhao Dun.
 Dun's chamber door was open, and his dwelling was moderate.
 Chu Ni retreated and sighed, saying: 'To kill a loyal minister and abandon the lord's command—the crime is the same.'
-He then crashed into a tree and died.
+He then struck a tree, crashed, and died.

 85

-Initially, Dun often hunted at Shou Mountain and saw a starving person under the mulberry tree.
+Earlier, Zhao Dun had often hunted at Shou Mountain and saw a starving man under a mulberry tree.
 The starving person was Shi Mi Ming.
-Dun gave him food, and he ate half of it.
+Dun gave him food, and the man ate only half of it.
 He asked the reason, and he said: 'I have served for three years, and I do not know whether my mother survives.
 I wish to send this to my mother.'
-Dun regarded it as righteous and gave him even more cooked rice and meat.
-Later he became Jin's chef, and Zhao Dun did not recognize him again.
+Dun considered this righteous and gave him even more cooked grain and meat.
+Later the man became Jin’s cook, and Zhao Dun did not recognize him.
 In the ninth month, Duke Ling of Jin drank wine with Zhao Dun, but had hidden armored troops who would attack Dun.
 The duke's chef Shi Mi Ming knew it, feared Dun was drunk and could not rise, then advanced and said: 'The lord grants the minister.
 Three rounds of cups can cease.'
-He desired to remove Zhao Dun and ordered him to leave first, so as not to reach the difficulty.
+He wished to remove Zhao Dun from danger and ordered him to leave first so he would not be caught in the crisis.
 Dun had already gone.
 Duke Ling's hidden soldiers were not yet assembled, so he first released a biting dog named Ao.
-Ming wrestled and killed the dog for Dun.
+Ming grappled with the dog and killed it for Dun.
 Dun said: 'To abandon people and use a dog, though fierce, what is it for?'
 But he did not know Ming's hidden virtue.
-Already then Duke Ling released hidden soldiers to pursue Zhao Dun.
+After a while, Duke Ling released hidden soldiers to pursue Zhao Dun.
 Shi Mi Ming counterattacked Duke Ling's hidden soldiers.
 The hidden soldiers could not advance, and ultimately he rescued Dun.
 Dun asked the reason, and he said: 'I am the starving person under the mulberry tree.'
 He asked his name, but he did not tell.
 Ming also thus fled away.

 86